mufflyt/mystery_shopper/README.md

 ## RedCAP
 https://cctsi.cuanschutz.edu/resources/informatics/redcap-resources#tutorials

-## Phase 1 - Retrieve and Validate the Telephone Numbers from a Society's Patient facing Database
+## Retrieve and Validate the Telephone Numbers from a Society's Patient facing Database

 ### Code to evaluate the web site list of physicians
 See `scrape.R` for enthealth.org from AAO-HNS.